 If left unattended, knee conditions can worsen, creating further movement and mobility difficulties.
-Complications can affect the ability to walk, with long-term damage a possibility if medical attention is not pursued.
+Complications can affect the ability to walk, with long-term damage.

 As with any type of injury or ailment, symptoms of a knee condition will vary, reflecting the severity of the damaged knee.
 In most examples, symptoms will include: